 As another example of an energy-saving measure, the building is outfitted with motion-sensitive lighting that activates at 50 percent of their potential brightness.
 With the touch of a switch, the lighting can be brought up to 100 percent, but in most cases the reduced lighting level is sufficient, according to Frank.Photography courtesy of Gould Evans Architecture

 The ground floor, which has been nicknamed “Johnston Ground,” will house five primary departments.
 The Academic Center for Excellence Learning Studio will serve as a central location for academic workshops, drop-in or by-appointment tutoring, and study-skills consultations.
 The Reading-Writing Center will offer writing assistance to students across all majors.
 The Digital Studio will provide support to individuals or groups working on digital projects, from website design to podcast script writing.
 The Advising First Center for Exploratory Students will assist students in selecting a major by helping them to place passion and purpose at the center of their educational decisions.
-And the Advising First Center for Success Coaching will assist new students in transitioning to the university and in making the most of their college experience.
+And the Advising First College Life Coaching will assist new students in transitioning to the university and in making the most of their college experience.

 “The ground floor of the new William Johnston Building offers students an innovative array of services designed to foster academic engagement and success,” said Karen Laughlin, dean of Undergraduate Studies.
 “From freshman to senior year, all students will be welcome to make the most of the Johnston Ground resources as they work to fulfill their goals and aspirations here at FSU.”